Tak783/Stocks/README.md

 * A sixth layer CorePresentation could be added.
 It would sit inbetween the Feature and Presention layer.
 It would house modules such as CoreUIKit which will contain extensions to UIKit.
 Same could be done for Watch, and SwiftUI.
 * Strings were not localised but should be
 * Accessibilty was considered in some places but not all.
 In production it would be a first class citizen but for the purpose of this project it is not.
-* There are so many  things in the actual code that could be improved i.e. moving functions resuable code int extensions or helpers or things putting items such as `UIView+Accessibility` into the appropriate layer modules.
+* There are so many other things in the actual code that could be improved i.e. moving functions resuable code int extensions or helpers or things putting items such as `UIView+Accessibility` into the appropriate layer modules.

 ##User Story
 Load Stocks Feed: Load and shows a list of stock symbols and prices for a set of stocks parsed from JSON endpoints

-**Acceptance Criteria **
+**Acceptance Criteria**
 AC1: Feed shows loading indicator when the feed API call starts
 Given that as user I have opened the app
 Then I should see a loading indicator as the feed loads